-Although the strategic asset allocation was reviewed during 2020/21, some funds have yet to be transferred into BCPP as we await the launch of an appropriate pooled fund.
-Due to the requirement for the Fund to pool its assets, asset reallocation has temporarily been suspended and consequently actual allocations vary from the strategic allocations.
+Although the strategic asset allocation was reviewed during 2022/23, some funds have yet to be transferred into BCPP as the Fund awaits the launch of an appropriate pooled fund.
+Following the implementation of the 2022 Valuation (effective from 1 April 2023), a comprehensive review of the Fund's strategy was undertaken, resulting in a change in the strategic asset allocation effective shortly after the year-end.

-More information on the requirement for all LGPS funds to pool their assets and in particular BCPP, the pool in which Durham County Council Pension Fund will be investing, can be found on pages 24 to 26.
+More information on the requirement for all LGPS funds to pool their assets and in particular BCPP, the pool in which Durham County Council Pension Fund will be investing, can be found on pages 26 to 29.